 In verses 14-19 God seems clearly to be portrayed creating the sun on the fourth day.
 Note how verse 16 says that God ‘made’ the sun, moon and stars on that day.
 And note too how verse 17 tells us that He ‘placed’ them in the canopy of the heavens on that day.

 Thanks so much to Paradise Adventures FL for sponsoring my blog.
-If you’re wanting to check out kayak rentals in Sarasota then these are definitely the guys to go see!
+If you’re wanting to check out the best towing service in Tampa then these are definitely the guys to go see!